 - Finish by cleaning up any excess shadow with a cotton swab dipped in concealer.

-How to Get a Smokey Eye for Brown Eyes
+Smokey Eye for Brown Eyes

 Gorgeous brown eyes look good with nearly every shade of smokey eye.
 They look particularly fantastic, however, when paired with vibrant jewelled hues.
 Instead of a traditional black smokey eye, consider trying a more modern purple style instead.
 The unique colour will really make your eyes pop for a sensational look.